a-schild/pdfcalendarbuilder/README.md

 Generate pdf month calendars with autoscaling/sizing

 ## Unique features
-- The class cann tyr to put everything on one page
+- The class can try to put everything on one page
 - In an normal calendar, all rows have the same height
 - This library can shrink/expand rows, so everything fits on one page.
 See setResizeRowHeightsIfNeeded(true/false);